cpbirch/balls/README.md

 	2. lein ring server
 	3. launch browser at <hostname>:3000

-	Note: You can still do custom include/exclude from browser.
+	You cannot override cctray url.
+You can still do custom include/exclude from browser.
-	All teams using will have their Balls pointing to the same CI server.

 ### Sounds

-Its understandable that you want your own sounds for your Balls.
+We love sounds.
+Sounds are played at 2 different event.

+	1. When the build breaks.
+	2. When the build succeeds after it breaks.

+To have custom sounds:

 	1. Copy your audio file(s) in resources/sounds folder.
-No need to restart Balls server.
+No need to restart the server.
 	2. Reload page.
 	3. Select audio in UI controls.

 ### Ball Colors

-1. Green Ball is a healthy Ball.
+1. Green is healthy.
-2. Yellow Ball is trying to go back to being healthy.
+2. Yellow is building.
-3. Red Ball is a broken Ball.
+3. Red is broken.
-4. Orange Ball is trying to go back to being healthy after being broken.
+4. Orange is building after being Red.

 ### UI Controls

-1. Sound selection for Balls breaking.
+1. Sound selection when build goes Red.
-2. Sound selection for Balls becoming healthy after breaking.
+2. Sound selection when build goes from Orange to Green.
-2. Toggle text rotation.
+3. Toggle text rotation.
-3. Attraction/Repulsion for all the green Balls.
+4. Attraction/Repulsion for all the green balls.

 ### Supported CI Servers